NuixSoftware/CherryPicker/README.md

 # Analysis of Cherry Picker POS Malware (De)Obfuscation
-This article is laid out to go from overview to specifics then to low level details.
-Read as far as you want and realize that everything below is more technical than what is above.

 You might have heard about a bit of malware called Cherry Picker POS that targets point-of-sale systems.
 It’s been around since 2011 but it [remained largely undetected by antivirus solutions](http://www.darkreading.com/vulnerabilities---threats/cherry-picker-pos-malware-has-remained-hidden-for-four-years/d/d-id/1323128)